bibleexchange/courses/_church-history/en/600_modern-church/modern-church.md

 ## The Azusa Street Revival (AD 1906)

 The Azusa Street Revival was a mighty outpouring of the Holy Ghost in Los Angeles California at the turn of the 20th century.
-God was restoring Pentecost to the Church.

 ## The other notable preachers